pravega/pravega/documentation/src/docs/pravega-concepts.md

 For example, a Stream has five Segments, when a Transaction is created on that Stream, conceptually that Transaction also has five Segments.
 When an Event is published into the Transaction, it is routed and assigned to the same numbered Segment similar to Stream (i.e., Event assigned to **Segment 3** in the Stream will be assigned to **Segment 3** in the Transaction).
-Once the Transaction is committed, is committed, all the Transaction Segments are automatically appended to their corresponding Segment in the Stream.
+Once the Transaction is committed, all the Transaction Segments are automatically appended to their corresponding Segment in the Stream.
 If the Transaction is aborted, the Transaction, all its Segments and all the Events published into the Transaction are removed from Pravega.

 ![Transaction](img/trx.commit.new.png)